golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 The above shows running `ray-on-golem` and `yagna` services (the last line resulting from our peeking).

-The surest way to stop them is killing them (using pid numbers as shown in the second column):
+The surest way to stop them is killing them (using PID numbers as shown in the second column):
 ```bash
 kill -9 6427 6428
 ```